 The archives houses hundreds of collections.
 Their thematic content includes:

 Documents and studies of traditional songs, tales, sayings, beliefs, calendar customs, life cycle customs, material culture, folk arts, performance traditions, community life

 Studies of Ukrainian ethnic culture such as Ukrainian dance, choral activity, drama, embroidery, foodlore, ceramics

 Studies of vernacular and popular culture that relate to Ukrainian identity

 The core collection of the BMUFA consists of the following:

 - field audio and video recordings

 - artifacts and textiles

 The BMUFA actively strives to maintain and grow digital collections and researcher access to its materials.
 The BMUFA accepts materials from outside sources, and also promotes the recording of contemporary events, accessioning materials generated from these projects.
 The BMUFA collects materials from around the world, but with a concentration on Ukrainian culture in Canada and other Ukrainian diaspora communities

-The BMUFA has launched its new archival database available at http://www.archives.ukrfolk.ca, which is continuously and regularly updated and will eventually provide access to its numerous and diverse collections.
+The BMUFA's archival database, available at http://www.archives.ukrfolk.ca, is continuously and regularly updated and will eventually provide access to its numerous and diverse collections.